awinterstein/website/content/projects/optical-beam-smoke-detector.md

 Additionally, I implemented parts of the detector firmware, for example the smoke level calculation, the **firmware update** and the **persistence layer**.
-And did the conception and implementation of the build system with *CMake* and of the continuous integration in the *TeamCity* CI/CD tool.
+And did the conception and implementation of the build system with *CMake* and of the continuous integration in the *TeamCity* CI / CD tool.